If there is one thing many homes lack, it would be that element of privacy.

 1. Install a Wooden Privacy Fence

-One of the best features of a wooden privacy fence is that wooden fences with decorative garden gates are relatively less expensive than other types of fences.
+One of the best features of a wooden privacy fence is that wooden walls with decorative garden gates are relatively less expensive than other fences.

-Not only do they cost less to install, but they offer a greater visual barrier between your home and the outside world than, say, a cast iron security fence.
+They cost less to install and offer a more significant visual barrier between your home and the outside world than a cast iron security fence.
 That’s the difference in a nutshell.

-A privacy fence offers a high level of security but it also helps to prevent the outside world from looking in.
+A privacy fence offers a high level of security but also helps prevent the outside world from looking in.